 - 2. present their documentation to the Presider and/or Chairperson who will jointly, or with the Executive Committee, determine whether the issues are appropriate matters for the Council's agenda; and, - 3. be invited by the Presider or Chairperson to a council meeting if their issue is being considered and their presence is deemed necessary or appropriate. - F. Every regular meeting shall include substantial time for prayer, reflection, and study. - G. At special meetings, no business will be conducted at the meeting other than that stated as the purpose of the meeting. - H. Advance notice of the time and place of regular meetings of the Council shall be published in the parish bulletin, and all members of the parish shall be entitled and welcome to attend as observers.
-The Council may open any meeting to discussion by parish members on such subjects and under such rules as the Council may announce. - I. The Council is allowed to conduct "closed" meetings if there are sensitive matters to consider that involve the reputations of people or issues which are considered to be confidential at the time.
+The Council may open any meeting to discussion by parish members on such subjects and under such rules as the Council may announce.
+Meetings are to take place in person whenever possible, though it is acceptable to use electronic means to allow greater participation. - I. The Council is allowed to conduct "closed" meetings if there are sensitive matters to consider that involve the reputations of people or issues which are considered to be confidential at the time.